pydio/cells/frontend/front-srv/assets/gui.ajax/migration.md

     },
 ```

+Find & replace

+- Replace all 'pydio/http/rest-api' with 'cells-sdk'
-Replace all onTouchTap by onClick
+- Replace all 'onTouchTap' by 'onClick'
+- look for onClick={(e) => e.stopPropagation()}